Baracara

-Baracara was founded as a maroon community in the East Berbice-Corentyne Region of Guyana, located on the Canje River.
+Baracara village was founded by people of African descent in the East Berbice-Corentyne Region of Guyana, located on the Canje River.
 The community has also been called New Ground Village or Wel te Vreeden.
 Baracara is 20 miles west of Corriverton and just north of the Torani Canal's connection to the Canje River.

 Overview

 Baracara is the only maroon village in Guyana.
 A group of escaped slaves settled in Baracara in the early 19th century, and occupied both the east and west banks of the river.
 The demographics are mostly Afro-Guyanese.

 The economy of the village is based on subsistence farming and logging.
 The village has a health centre, and a primary school, but no secondary school.
 Baracara can be only accessed by boat from the river.
 As of 2015, the village has no local government.
 In 2018, the village received access to the telephone network and Internet.

 The village has Scottish Presbyterian, Adventist and Pentecostal churches.